-You can currently open a five-year CD with a fixed annual percentage yield (APY) of 1.10% with an initial deposit of your choice.
+You can currently open a five-year CD with a fixed annual percentage yield (APY) of 0.55%, effective as of April 15, 2021, with an initial deposit of your choice.
 That rate climbs well above those offered by several major banks.

 Nonetheless, you stand to make the most out of these generous interest rates if you keep your money and interest in the account until the end of its term length.
 This is known as the point of maturity.

 American Express will levy an early withdrawal penalty if you take your principal (money you initially deposited into the account) out before that time period.
 The severity of that penalty depends on the term of your CD and the point at which you make the early withdrawal.
 We outlined the bank’s current policy below.
 But keep in mind that the penalty will eat into your principal amount if it is greater than the available interest earned or credited to your CD.